-The Church’s view of itself often has little to do with reality.
 The idea that we are to be overcomers called through tribulation to intimacy is quite foreign to current teaching fashion.
 It doesn’t sound positive or uplifting.
-But it is a major part of the Lord’s plan.
+The modern Church’s view of itself often has little to do with reality.
+But then, you need to consider that recent polls tell us that true believers are less than ten percent of the people who consider themselves to be a Christian—maybe as low as six percent.
+However, it is a major part of the Lord’s plan.

 Overcomers called through tribulation to intimacy